tuciiiii/library-mysql-project/README.md

-# library-mysql-project
-Library Database System
+# 📚 Library MySQL Project

+## 📌 Overview

-This project is a relational database designed to manage and store data about books, authors, publishers, genres, users and ratings.
-It implements a library system with tables for Books, Magazines, Authors, Genres, Publishers and Users, supporting many-to-many relationships, data management and user interactions.
+This project is a relational database system designed to manage and store data related to books, magazines, authors, publishers, genres and users.
+It supports tracking reading progress, storing user ratings and ensuring data consistency through stored procedures and triggers.

+---

-Features
+## ✨ Features

-Manage books, magazines, authors and publishers in a library database.
+- Manage books, magazines, authors, genres and publishers.
+- Record and track user reading progress by page count.

-Allow users to rate books and magazines.
+- Enable users to rate books and magazines.

-Track user reading progress with page counts.

-Built-in triggers and stored procedures for automatic updates.
+- Automatic updates via triggers and stored procedures.
+- Many-to-many relationships handled via junction tables.

+---

+## 🧩 Database Schema

+### **Main Entities**
+- `Books`
+- `Magazines`
+- `Authors`
+- `Genres`
+- `Publishers`
+- `Users`

+### **Relationships and Supporting Tables**

+- `AuthorsBooks`: Links authors and books (many-to-many).
+- `GenresBooks`: Links genres and books (many-to-many).
+- `GenresMagazines`: Links genres and magazines (many-to-many).
+- `UserReadings`: Tracks what users have read and how many pages.
+- `Ratings`: Stores user ratings for books or magazines.

+### **Table Descriptions**
+- **Books**: Title, page count, publication year, author(s), publisher.
+- **Magazines**: Title, volume, year and publisher.
+- **Authors**: Linked to books through `AuthorsBooks`.
+- **Genres**: Linked to books and magazines via `GenresBooks` and `GenresMagazines`.
+- **Users**: Username, password, email, last activity.
+- **Publishers**: Information about entities that publish books/magazines.

+---

-Technologies Used:
+## 🛠️ Technologies Used

-Database: MySQL
+- **Database**: MySQL

-Scripting: SQL (for queries, triggers, and stored procedures)
+- **Language**: SQL (queries, triggers, stored procedures)

-Version Control: GitHub
+- **Version Control**: GitHub

+---

+## 📊 ER Diagram

+> The database structure is based on the Entity-Relationship (ER) model.

+---

+## 🚀 Getting Started

+1. Clone this repository.
+2. Import the SQL schema into your MySQL server.
+3. Review and run the sample queries, triggers and procedures provided.

+---